 In 2019 our trustees will enthusiastically visit Amani Centre to meet the Amani community, visit the community based projects and entrepreneurial activities.
-The visiting trustees will include Prof. Ken Spours and Ed Holden at different times.
-In February 2019 Barbara Bristow has visited and her images and updates will appear on this page soon.
+The visiting trustees will Barbara Bristow and Bridget & Leslie Green in June and August respectively.
+Barbara will visited in February 2019 and Ed Holden in May.

 As a FOAT trustee and also as someone who has just relocated from Morogoro after 16 years I know Amani well!
 I have regularly popped into the centre on spontaneous visits and love the happy hum that resonates from the physio room.
 It is hard to describe how crucial the CBR programme is at the centre in Cha Mwino.
 On any given Monday, Wednesday and Friday, the faithful community worker Thobias uses his very basic physio skills to give therapy to children with cerebral palsy and to show their mothers or carers how to continue these exercises at home.
 To me, one of the most powerful impacts of the physio room is the social support it creates for the carers.
 Suddenly, a child with disability ceases being an obstacle to social interaction or a source of shame, but rather becomes the gateway into friendship and peer support.